New York Elder Law

 What is “Elder Law”?

-Generally speaking, Elder Law can be defined as the holistic application of general legal principles to the specific emotional, logistical and financial needs of mature adults.
-Many are concerned with two fundamental threats to their dignity: (1) becoming incapacitated, and thereby losing control to the court system over their personal, health care and financial decisions; and (2) running out of money due to the catastrophic costs of long-term care.
+Generally speaking, Elder Law is a holistic application of general legal principles to the specific life and financial needs of mature adults.
+A primary focus is concerns about (1) becoming incapacitated and possibly losing control of their personal, health care and financial decisions to a impersonal court system or (2) running out of money due to the catastrophic costs of long-term care.
 Fortunately, these threats may be minimized, or even avoided, through properly coordinated legal and financial planning.

 Planning for Incapacity